 The weather wasn’t amazing (after all it’s mid-December), but the cold and drizzle didn’t seem to discourage some from enjoying the pool, jacuzzis or a game of bowls on deck.

-Inside, the glitsy Queen’s Room on deck two hosts discos, parties and balls in the evening with live bands.
+Inside, the glitzy Queen’s Room on deck two hosts discos, parties and balls in the evening with live bands.

-By day you can come here to enjoy a traditional afternoon tea with white glove service.
+By day you can come here to enjoy Cunard’s traditional afternoon tea with white glove service.
 I was very eager to experience this for myself on my second sailing day at 3:30pm.

-If you cruise, be sure to arrive early as queues will build quickly.
-It was indeed scrumptious and the attentive waiters did their best to accommodate the full room of people as quickly as possible.
+If you cruise, be sure to arrive early as queues will build quickly, but the attentive waiters did their best to accommodate the full room of people as quickly as possible.

 If you simply want to enjoy the tea at your leisure, you also have the option to help yourself in the lido buffet around the same time.